-My research examines how robot design encourages or discourages human emotional attachment and affects operator decision-making.
-Of particular interest to me are human-robot interactions in militarized spaces.
-Long-term, this research could be used to help improve troop robotics training, enhance robot development specifications to mitigate mission-dependent risks, and improve warfighter and civilian safety in conflict environments, both foreign and domestic.
-More broadly, findings can be applied to the development of robots that are effective in human collaborative/team or training situations, especially in stressful conditions (for example, medicine, space, and humanitarian relief contexts).
+My research examines how people interact with emerging technologies, with a focus on robot design and how it encourages or discourages human emotional attachment.
+This work is scaffolded by an interdisciplinary approach used to better understand human-robot social interactions and their related human behaviors, actions, and (reciprocal) cultural influences.
+More broadly, research findings can be applied to the development of robots that are effective in human collaborative/team or training situations, (for example, medicine, space, and humanitarian relief contexts).

 My abbreviated research statement, current research, education, teaching, presentations, and publications (also available as a PDF).

 A short bio that explains the path to my current research interests.